denexapp/cute-bot-callback/README.md

 # Cute Bot callback server
-Callback server to make request with user access token
+A callback server for Cute Bot to make request with user access token